Marine Zone

 Ocean salmon

-The planned ocean Chinook salmon season (all-salmon-except coho) opened as scheduled from Cape Falcon to Humbug Mt. from March 15 through May 15.
-The bag limit will be two salmon, except closed to retention of coho, with minimum size limits of 24" for Chinook and 20" for steelhead.
+Ocean Chinook salmon season (all-salmon-except coho) opened as scheduled from Cape Falcon to Humbug Mt. from March 15 through May 15.
+The daily bag limit is two salmon, except closed to retention of coho, with minimum size limits of 24" for Chinook and 20" for steelhead.
+Poor ocean conditions last week reduced ocean salmon effort across all ports.
+Newport had the highest Chinook catch rate observed again this week, with 0.55 Chinook per salmon angler.

 See the season details here (dates, places and other regulations).